Blisse1/MyLearning/Web Development/freeCodeCamp/Responsive Web Design/First project contents/Content, course 1/Elements.md

 - The element should not contain more information than the contact information like a publication date (which belongs to a time element)

 - An address can be placed in a footer element, if any.
+- The address element does not have to contain a physical geographical location.
+It can be used to provide a link to the subject.

 <hr>